-What is Heating, Ventilation and Air Conditioning Technology?
+What is HVAC Technology?

-The primary difference between a technical certificate in HVAC and certificate in HVAC comes down to credit hours, program emphasis, and skill development.
+The primary difference between a technical certificate and certificate in HVAC comes down to credit hours, program emphasis, and skill development.
 The technical certificate will typically have a greater number of credit hours in the program with a larger breadth of classes than a certificate program.
 The program emphasis of a technical certificate is hands-on learning coupled with career-ready, transferrable skill development to a greater degree than a certificate program.
-Students completing a certificate program or degree in HVAC or HVACR will be ready to launch a career in residential or light commercial systems as an HVAC service technician, HVAC installer, HVAC mechanic, refrigeration mechanic, or refrigeration technician.
+Students completing a certificate program or degree in HVAC or HVACR will be ready to launch a career in residential or light commercial systems as a service technician, installer, HVAC mechanic, refrigeration mechanic, or refrigeration technician.

 The degree and certificate programs available to students pursuing a career in Heating, Ventilation, and Air Conditioning Technology (HVAC) include a number of options to consider.
 We have outlined the programs below to help you better understand your options when considering earning skills in the trade from an accredited college or university.
 The degree and certificate programs in HVAC include:

 Certificate & Diploma Programs in HVAC

 The certificate and diploma programs in HVAC is the entry-point into the world of HVAC that will take less time to complete than an associate’s degree or technical certificate.
 Earning a diploma or certificate in HVAC can be a 6-12 month program as a function of course load and program pace.
 Examples of classes a student may see in a course catalog include: introduction to HVAC, fundamentals of heating, refrigeration, introduction to electricity, indoor air quality, customer relations, heating service, comfort cooling, and electrical circuits & controls.

 Technical Certificate Programs in HVAC